Leonard Stall

-Leonard Stall (born in London on 8 February 1961) is a media entrepreneur and author, very active in the charity and philanthropy sectors.
+Leonard Stall (born in London on 8 February 1961) is a media entrepreneur and author.

 Education

 Stall graduated from The University of Birmingham in Birmingham, United Kingdom in 1982 and was a Press Fellow at Wolfson College, Cambridge (1993).

 He was awarded an Honorary Doctorate (DUniv) from The University of Birmingham, United Kingdom, in 2019.

 Career

 Stall founded Medialab in 1992, where he was responsible for launching and selling a portfolio of magazine and newspaper titles including The Sussex and South Coast edition of The Metro daily newspaper, The Source, Brighton and Hove Life, Business Edge, Retail Express and others.
 During his time with Medialab, he also launched an online portal for retailers, thelocalshop.com and was a presenter on a national radio show called Early Edition, initially on the GWR network, and then broadcast at breakfast-time on the UK’s nationwide Talk Radio.

 In 2004, he was appointed as Chairman of the Sussex branch of the Institute of Directors and was also on the SE Regional Committee.
 He remained in this role until 2007.

 In 2008, he joined Touchline as its Group CEO and Editor-in-Chief.

 From 2010-2017, at Touchline, he was the Editor-in-Chief of Vision magazine.

 He was also the Editor-in-Chief of the book How to do Good – Essays on Building a Better World.
 It was featured in the Dubai Festival of Literature, the York Festival of Ideas and at The University of Birmingham, Stockholm University, City Hall London, The Lincoln Center New York City, and in Oslo, Brussels, The Hague and Paris in 2017.

 In 2017, he was appointed as the Executive Chairman of Touchline.

-In 2020 he opened two new media and communications companies, Medialab London Ltd in the United Kingdom, and Just Reports B.V in the Netherlands.
+In 2020, he opened a new media and communications company, Just Reports B.V. in the Netherlands.